tatpongkatanyukul/Learn/QuantumMech.md

    * Richard Feynman's QED: The strange theory of light and matter
    * Daniel Styer's The strange world of quantum mechanics

-> "Always remain curious, always ask why, always"
+> "Always remain curious, always ask why, always try to think of the answer. nver be intimidated if you don't understand."